xinqian-mit/API_Phonons/Readme.md

 <br />
 This package is developed to make it easy to extract  force constants and phononic properties of any empirical or machine learning potentials, or directly from AIMD data.
-The API_*.py files contains functions for interfacing different packages,and computing phononic properties.
-This package also provided examples  for computing those different properties including harmonic/thirdorder/fourth force constants, or dielectric tensor, or self-consistently compute force constants renormalized at higher temperatures, which even works for dynamically unstable system with soft phonon modes. <br />
+The API_*.py files contains functions for interfacing different packages such as phonopy, lammps, phono3py, ShengBTE etc, and phonon properties can be easily calculated.
+API_Phonons also provided examples for computing harmonic/thirdorder/fourth force constants, dielectric tensor, high temperature dispersions, linewidths and thermal conductivity.
+Allen-Feldman's quantum theory for thermal transport in disordered materials and the extended quasi-harmonic green-kubo method is also included in this package. <br />
 <br />

-### Reference
+### References
 If you find this package useful, please cite one of the following papers: <br /> Xin Qian and Ronggui Yang, Phys.
 Rev. B 98, 224108 (2018) <br />
 Xin Qian, Shenyou Peng, Xiaobo Li, Yujie Wei, Ronggui Yang, Materials Today Physics 10, 100140 (2019) <br />